FAQ about Harassment and bullying

 How extreme does it have to be?

 While some bullying and harassment may involve verbal abuse and physical violence, it can also be subtle intimidation such as inapropriate comments, or unrealistic, embarassing or degrading demands.
 If you feel that you are being harassed or bullied you should do something about it.
-Visit our harassment and bullying page or read our harassment policy [pdf - 32k] for guidance and sources of support.
+Read our harassment policy [pdf - 32k] for guidance and sources of support.